 9.B.159 The Inclusion Membrane Protein (IncA) Family

 Inc proteins may assemble in the membrane of the inclusion (which separates the bacteria from the host cell cytoplasm) to form specific multi-molecular complexes (Gauliard et al. 2015).
 IncA plays a critical role in both protecting the inclusion from lysosomal fusion and inducing the homotypic fusion of inclusions.
 Within IncA are two regions homologous to eukaryotic SNARE (soluble N-ethylmaleimide-sensitive factor attachment receptor) domains referred to as SNARE-like domain 1 (SLD1) and SNARE-like domain 2 (SLD2).
-The functional core of IncA retains the ability to both inhibit SNARE-mediated fusion and promote the homotypic fusion of Chlamydia inclusions.This core region is composed almost entirely of α-helices and assembles into stable homodimers in solution (Ronzone et al. 2014).
+The functional core of IncA retains the ability to both inhibit SNARE-mediated fusion and promote the homotypic fusion of Chlamydia inclusions.This core region of 2 TMS proteins is composed almost entirely of α-helices and assembles into stable homodimers in solution (Ronzone et al. 2014).